Jump to topic

-Dental veneers are thin, customized shells of tooth-colored materials.
-They fit over the front of teeth to improve their appearance and protect them from damage.
-The shells bond to your teeth and change their length, size, color, shape, and function.
+Veneers are thin shells that fit over the front of teeth to improve their appearance and protect them from damage.
+The tooth-colored shells bond to your teeth and change their length, size, color, shape, and function.
 Veneers are a cosmetic dental treatment because they are elective and placed for aesthetic reasons.

 In a survey by the American Academy of Cosmetic Dentistry (AACD), veneers were the third most common dental treatment among patients in 2013 (41 percent).
 Survey participants could select as many procedures as applicable: